yidgar11/CloudArchitecture/lesson-02/Task-01 - Full-Stack Application/README.md

 ### 7. Create a ConfigMap for the backend server configuration.
 ### 8. Create a Secret for storing API keys used by the backend server.
-Done and deployed before the deployment of mysql,FE and BE
+ section 7,8 were already done and deployed before the deployment of mysql,FE and BE

 ### 9. Testing the Setup
 #### 9.1 Check the Frontend Service:
 `minikube service python-frontend-service -n $NS1`

 ![img_1.png](img_1.png)

 #### 9.2 Access the Backend Service from the Frontend Pod
 `k exec -it python-frontend-deployment-5b848cbdf5-lb562 -n $NS1 -- curl http://backend-service:80`

 ![img_5.png](img_5.png)

 #### 9.3 Verify Database Connection from the Backend Pod:

+Still problem - now working for some reason k exec -it backend-deployment-7775b9cbb4-2wc4q -n $NS1 -- curl http://mysql:3306
+curl: (1) Received HTTP/0.9 when not allowed